-(Photo source) How difficult it is to write about Ana Blandiana, one of Romania's most outstanding contemporary poets (and my favourite), for I cannot find the words deep enough nor rich enough to describe her.
+(Photo source) How difficult it is to find words rich enough that describe Ana Blandiana, one of Romania's most outstanding contemporary poets.
 With every bit of the country of my heart that gets destroyed and abused, my faith in humanity dies a little.
 People like Ana Blandiana, Doina Cornea, Ion Varlam, the not-long deceased Vasile Paraschiv, the much-mourned Cicerone Ionescu and others like them bring that faith back to life again....

 (Photo source) Otilia Valeria Coman was born on 25th March, 1942 in Timisoara.
 When she was fifteen, she and a group of school friends who would read poetry to each other decided to have a contest on who could come up with the best pseudonym.
 Otilia put Ana together with Blandiana (the name of her mother's village near Vintu de Jos in Alba County) to rhyme and ended up winning the contest.
 Sending two poems to a magazine in Cluj (Tribunal) under the newly found pen-name, they were both published.
 However, afraid of getting into trouble for using a false name, Otilia wrote to the magazine admitting it was a nom de plume.
 One of the editors, obviously recognising her talent, replied: "Your name is staying as it is.
 From now on, you are Ana Blandiana."
 And that, as they say, was that.
 Ana Blandiana was born.